-In response to your feedback, and efforts to streamline the process, we are asking you to more closely evaluate your provision in relation to what we asked you in the 2024-2025 Invitation to Tender (ITT).
-Our expectations regarding good quality provision have not changed, it's how we ask you to articulate this in Self-Evaluation (SE), which has been aligned to the ITT for ease.
-In addition, Skills Investment Advisors (SIA) will monitor in relation to the same criteria as the ITT.
-Finally, our expectations of delivery are also fully aligned to those of Education Scotland (ES).
+Following on from contracting year 2024-25, we are again asking you to more closely evaluate your provision in relation to what we asked you in the 2024-2025 Invitation to Tender (ITT).
+Skills Investment Advisors (SIA) will continue to monitor your provision in relation to the same criteria as the ITT.
+Our expectations of delivery remain fully aligned to those of Education Scotland (ES).

 This guidance has been designed as an aide memoire to support you, as a Skills Development Scotland (SDS) contracted learning provider (LP), to engage with the SE process.
-This will help you complete your SE on the mesma system and think about the effectiveness of your approach to planning and delivering your skills provision.
+This will help you refresh and update your SE on the mesma system and think about the effectiveness of your approach to planning and delivering your skills provision.